Russian hackers target Iowa grain co-op in $5.9 million ransomware attack

 The hacking group BlackMatter threatened to publish a terabyte of the cooperative’s data, including invoices, research and development documents, and the source code to its soil-mapping technology, if it did not receive the ransom payment in cryptocurrency by Sept.
 25, said cybersecurity experts who evaluated the attack.

 On Sept.
 3, the FBI warned that agriculture producers were being targeted by cybercriminals.
 In June, another Russian cybercrime cell, REvil, carried out a ransomware attack on JBS, the world’s largest meat producer.
 The company, which operates in the United States, Brazil, Canada and Australia, eventually paid an $11 million ransom.
-Should the New Cooperative hack be seen as a success, national security experts worry it could lead to more attacks on agriculture producers, and especially cooperatives.
+Should the New Cooperative hack be seen as a success, national security experts worry it could lead to more attacks on agriculture producers, especially cooperatives.

 “Huge amounts of money move with the transfer of agricultural commodities — many, many millions of dollars are transferred back and forth,” said Bobby J. Martens, the Iowa Institute of Cooperatives endowed professor of economics at Iowa State University.
 “The bad guys are going to see those transfers.
 There’s a tremendous amount of money that exchanges hands in this area.”